clef/handbook/Employment Policies/Working Remotely.md

 #### Co-working Space Subsidies

 Working remotely can add a financial burden on an individual.
 At the same time, it is also a privilege.
-While Clef is on its seed extension, Clef will subsidize co-working space costs for up to $10/day.
-Once Clef reaches profitability or raises its next major fundraising round, we will revisit this subsidy.
+While Comake is on its seed extension, Comake will subsidize co-working space costs for up to $10/day.
+Once Comake reaches profitability or raises its next major fundraising round, we will revisit this subsidy.

 ### Manager Retrospectives